-All the walks have been rechecked for this Eighth edition of Sunflower’s best-selling guide to the Pyrenees.
-The maps have all been redrawn using Openstreet mapping with reference to GPS tracking, and free downloadable GPS tracks are now available for all the walks in the guide.
+All the walks have been rechecked for this Eighth edition of Sunflower’s best-selling guidebook to walking in the Pyrenees.
+The maps have all been redrawn using Openstreet mapping with reference to GPS tracking, and free downloadable GPS tracks are now available for all the hikes in the guide.

 Area covered: This book covers the entire Pyrenees range in France, Spain and Andorra, and describes well over 400 kilometres of walks — the equivalent of a coast-to-coast traverse, one of the ‘classics’ for all serious walkers.